red-ant/redant-home-staging/services/digital-product-development.md

       <div class="col-12 col-md-7">
         <h3 class="mb-4 mt-3 text-red-dark">Product Roadmap</h3>
         <p>
-          Using the findings of the workshop, we compile your <a href="#faqs-product-roadmap" data-toggle="collapse" data-target="#a2" aria-expanded="true" aria-controls="a2">Product Roadmap</a>.
+          Using the findings of the workshop, we compile your <a href="#faqs-product-roadmap" data-toggle="collapse" data-target="#a2" data-controller="scroll-to">Product Roadmap</a>.
         </p>
         <p>
           This one page document communicates the big picture of your product with phases of development and business goals.
 So you can promote and share your vision with your stakeholder with confidence.